percona/k8spg-docs/docs/options.md

 Please note that configuration changes are automatically applied to the running instances without validation, so having an invalid config can make the cluster unavailable.
-Also, some options can't be applied dynamically, but require restarting PosgreSQL to be applied.
+Also, take into account that some PosgreSQL options can't be applied dynamically but require restarting to be applied.